From A Wiki of Ice and Fire

 - Main article: Battle of Ashford

 The next main battle that was fought was the Battle of Ashford (2 on the map).
-It was an indecisive victory for loyalist forces when Randyll Tarly's van smashed Robert’s forces before the bulk of Mace Tyrell’s main force could be brought to bear.
+It was an indecisive victory for loyalist forces when Lord Randyll Tarly's van smashed Robert’s forces before the bulk of Lord Mace Tyrell’s main force could be brought to bear.
 Lord Cafferen, who had switched to the rebel side, was cut down by Randyll Tarly.
 Lord Tarly sent Lord Cafferen’s head to King Aerys II.
-By all indications, the battle was indecisive, however Mace likes to remember it as his one great victory over Robert despite his lack of involvement.
+By all indications, the battle was indecisive, but Mace likes to remember it as his one great victory over Robert despite his lack of involvement.
 Robert Baratheon managed to escape capture, in the end.

 After the Battle of Ashford, Mace Tyrell marched on Storm's End, and laid siege to the castle.
 This siege would last "close to a year".